 A property owner would receive tax credits based on having squatters on his/her property.
-If a property were occupied by squatters for more than six months of a year, the credit would completely wipe out that year's taxes.
-If the squatters occupied the property for less than six months the credit would be prorated.
+If a property were occupied by squatters for more than six months of a year, the credit would

 H.J.R.
 71 Author Schofield Amends/Enacts: Art.
 VIII, §§13 and 15; Art.
 XVI, § 50 Texas Constitution Status: Pending in House Ways and Means Committee